Verified: July 2026.

-Applying to the Russian Army as a foreign citizen in 2026 is a fully online first step — no embassy visit, no paper mail, no visa needed for CIS passport holders.
-This guide walks through the exact 4-step process, what documents you need, and how long each step takes.
+Applying to the Russian Army as a foreign citizen in 2026 is a fully online first step — no embassy visit, no paper mail, no visa for CIS passport holders.
+From filled form to signed contract is usually 3–7 days.

 Step 1 — Submit the online application (Day 1, 5 minutes)